-1) the definitions of 'past due' and 'impaired' - for accounting purposes
+1) the definitions of impaired exposures

 Receivables impaired comprise exposures for which objective evidence of impairment was identified and for which present value of expected future cash flows is less than the receivable carrying value.
-Objective evidence of impairment is described in the Annual Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. as at 31 December 2010, in explanatory note no. 2 "Significant accounting policies".
+Objective evidence of impairment is described in the Annual Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. as at 31 December 2011, in explanatory note no. 2 "Significant accounting policies".